Feel free to chat to us in person, by phone or by using our 24/7 live online chat - details are on our Contact Us page

-For general enquiries about Library Services, please email email@example.com
+For general enquiries about Library Services, you can also email email@example.com

 The purpose of this Library Guide is to make it easier for you to find (and read) the information that will be helpful during your time on the MACE programme.
 The modules in the certificate and diploma focus your attention on the “educator” part of your professional role.
 As a consequence the information here is orientated towards educational practices and how these are applied in health care settings.
 Clinical information can be found in our other Library Guides.